jac-uk/documentation/docs/architecture/data-models/top-level-qt.md

 ## Collection: `folders`

-Documents in this collection contain folder names.
+Documents in this collection contain folders which are used to store qualifyingTests.

 ## Collection: `settings`